sudominnix/100dollarwordgame-variant/README.md

 The dictionary.com API requires a key and I've nixed it out in the repository.
 Securing your own is easy and free (at least for a limited number of queries per day).
 You can grab own of your quickly enough on their site.

-All code is included in this repository except for the two jquery functions I relied on:
+All code is included in this repository except for the two jquery functions I relied on :<br>
--remodal by Ilya Makarov ( http://vodkabears.github.io/remodal/ )
+Remodal by Ilya Makarov ( http://vodkabears.github.io/remodal/ )<br>
--countdownTimer by Harshen Pandey ( https://github.com/harshen/jquery-countdownTimer )
+CountdownTimer by Harshen Pandey ( https://github.com/harshen/jquery-countdownTimer )

 The versions of the above that I have on the demo are probably outdated.